bradonomics/bradonomics.com/articles/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 ### The "Passion" of Steve Jobs

 Did Steve Jobs follow a passion into computing or not?
 To hear Newport tell it, he didn't.
 Cal tells the abridged version of Jobs' path to becoming the founder of Apple computer.
-He tells of his studies at Reed College, his practice at the Los Altos Zen Center and his time spent on the All-One commune.
+He tells of his studies at Reed College, his practice at the Los Altos Zen Center, and his time spent on the All-One commune.
 He concludes that if Jobs had followed his passion as he advised in his [Stanford commencement speech](http://www.youtube.com/watch?v=D1R-jKKp3NA), "we would probably find him today as one of the Los Altos Zen Center's most popular teachers."

 Later in the book, Cal will introduce a three-level pyramid that can be used to find mission in your work.
 I see no reason why this pyramid can't be used to determine if general interests have any career viability.
 It seems to me that's what Jobs was doing.
 He was using this system of small schemes to see if there was real, long-term, interest in the field.
 He was also testing, as Derek Sivers will introduce later, which of these ideas were profitable enough to pursue as a career.